 - microscopy SEM-EDX, a truly rapid and versatile diagnostic tool for assessing the material surface condition after aging, and for observing particles, deposits…

-Why choose FILAB for the chemical characterization of your materials according to ISO 10993-18:2020
+Why choose FILAB for the chemical characterization of your materials according to USP 665

 - COFRAC ISO 17025 accreditation and GMP environment

-Guarantees technical competence, traceability of our measurements, and the enforceability of our analytical results with French and European regulatory authorities and the U.S. FDA. - Complete multi-technique analytical platform
+Guarantees technical competence, the traceability of our measurements, and the enforceability of our analytical results with French and European regulatory authorities, as well as the U.S. FDA. - Complete multi-technique analytical platform

 - Mastery of regulatory thresholds (AET, SCT…)

-- Support from a laboratory of experts in the analysis of plastic materials to better understand the strategic challenges and changes in the pharmaceutical sector.
+- Support from an expert laboratory in the analysis of plastic materials to better understand the strategic challenges and changes in the pharmaceutical sector.

 Our FAQ